mechanikalk/blockchain_programming/Bitcoin_Script.md

 ```

  You can simply replace the txid in the above url to get the same result for any transaction.
-Alternating if you are looking for something on the testnet you can use https://api.blockcypher.com/v1/btc/test3/txs/6be71dca3d789d8b7c846a8166138087ce87c1ec1b96b286f7933a85bd378831?includeHex=true .
+Alternately if you are looking for something on the testnet you can use https://api.blockcypher.com/v1/btc/test3/txs/6be71dca3d789d8b7c846a8166138087ce87c1ec1b96b286f7933a85bd378831?includeHex=true .

 If we inspect this transaction we can see that a coinbase UTXO of 50 BTC was used to send 10 BTC and got 40 BTC in change.
 Lets follow the 40 BTC output and validate it with btcdeb.
 We will need to collect the raw transaction hex corresponsponding to this 40 BTC.
 We can do this by following the (spent) link https://live.blockcypher.com/btc/tx/a16f3ce4dd5deb92d98ef5cf8afeaf0775ebca408f708b2146c4fb42b41e14be/#spentby-f4184fc596403b9d638783cf57adfe4c75c605f6356fbc91338530e9831e9e16-1 and then taking that TXID to lookup the hex of the transaction here. https://api.blockcypher.com/v1/btc/main/txs/a16f3ce4dd5deb92d98ef5cf8afeaf0775ebca408f708b2146c4fb42b41e14be?includeHex=true